 enormity: The word wanted is almost without exception ‘enormousness.’
 Enormity has to do with being counter to the norm and implies great evil, not great size.
 Again, as the other word already exists and has no other meaning, there is no need to substitute this ambiguous and questionable one.

 transpire: As Bierce pointed out a century ago, transpire means for something to breathe through or come to light, not simply occur.
-It seems to be used exclusively to sound erudite, but misuse of a word can have the opposite effect.
+It seems to be used exclusively to sound erudite, but misuse of such a word can have the opposite effect.

 systemic/systematic: Frequently substituted for one another, the former means something related to or pervading a system; The latter means something accomplished using a system.
-A condition may be systemic, but a doctor diagnoses it systematically.
+A disease may be systemic, but a doctor diagnoses it systematically.

 lusty/lustful: ‘Lusty’ means hearty or vivacious, ‘lustful’ means full of sexual desire.
 A sailor may be both simultaneously but that does not mean they are synonymous.
 Unfortunately, repeated misuse has resulted in each having its meaning listed among the other’s.
-This is hardly a ‘common’ mistake but the New Yorker used ‘lustiness’ instead of ‘lustfulness’ to describe rabbits and declined to correct it when I pointed that out — may their decision live in infamy.
+This is hardly a ‘common’ mistake but the New Yorker used ‘lustiness’ instead of ‘lustfulness’ to describe rabbits and declined to correct it when I pointed that out — may their decision live forever here, in infamy.

 anyways, forwards, towards: No need for an ‘s’ on the end of these.